 A. Operating Locations

-The CMMS may include an application that allows an operator to enter and track locations of equipment (locations in which equipment operates) and organize these locations into logical hierarchies or network systems.
+The CMMS may include an application that allows an operator to enter and track locations where equipment operates and organize these locations into logical hierarchies or network systems.
 Work orders can then be written either against the location itself or against the equipment in the operating location.
 Using operating locations allows for the tracking of the equipment's lifecycles (history) and provides the capability to track the equipment's performance at specific sites.

 The CMMS may include a module that allows an operator to keep accurate and detailed records of each piece of equipment.
-This module would include equipment related data, such as bill of material, Preventive Maintenance (PM) schedule, service contracts, safety procedures, measurement points, multiple meters, inspection routes, specification data (name plate), equipment downtime, and related documentation.
-This equipment data is used for managing day-to-day operations and historical data that can be used to help make cost effective replace or repair decisions.
+This module would include equipment-related data, such as bill of material, Preventive Maintenance (PM) schedule, service contracts, safety procedures, measurement points, multiple meters, inspection routes, specification data (name plate), equipment downtime, and related documentation.
+This equipment data is used for managing day-to-day operations and also as historical data that can be used to help make cost-effective "replace or repair" decisions.
 The data can also be used to develop additional management information, such as building equipment downtime failure code hierarchies for use in maintenance management metrics.